jeffmikels/ProPresenter-API/README.md

 ### Display a Message

 COMMAND TO SEND:
-Display a message identified by it's index.
+Display a message identified by its index.
 Add as many key, value pairs as you like.
 Keys can be name of timers.

 ```javascript
 {"action":"messageSend","messageIndex","0","messageKeys":"["key1","key2"....]","messageValues":"["Value1","Value2"...]"}